WESTCOTT AND HORT

 Fenton John Anthony Hort (1828–1892)

 It is quite appropriate to examine the character, beliefs and practices of Westcott and Hort as opposed to strictly looking at their linguistic abilities.
 This is not an ad hominem attack on them.
-All the logic and ability in the world cannot overcome a faulty premise, since premise alone can render the most sound arguments and logical construction of textual theories false.
-And of course, premises are related to, or are revealed by a person's character and practices.
+All the logic and ability in the world cannot overcome a faulty premise or assumption, since this alone can render the most sound arguments and logical construction of textual theories false.
+And of course, assumptions are related to, or are revealed by a person's character and practices.

 Westcott and Hort founded several occult societies, two of which were The Hermes Club and The Ghostly Guild.
 These were not merely school-boy projects.
 They were created at one of the highest learning institutions in the world's largest imperial world-power at that time - Great Britian.
 Members of these clubs and the occult associations that they went on to found, such as The Society for Psychical Research started the modern New Age movement, became and were prominent members of British Royalty and politics, as well as occupied the highest positions in the Anglican Church including that which is equilavent to that of the Pope in the RCC, the Archbishop of Canterbury.
 To say that Westcott and Hort were well connected is an understatement.